 Personal points are calculated by multiplying the average value point with achieved qualifying periods and the initial factor.
 The initial factor affects the amount of pension in case of old-age pensions and early retirement pensions, so that:

-The average value point is calculated on the basis of salaries earned over the entire working life in relation to the average salary in the Republic of Croatia.
+The average value point is calculated on the basis of salaries earned over the entire working life in relation to the average annual salary in the Republic of Croatia.

 The salary earned in the year in which the pension entitlement is exercised is not used for the determination of value points when calculating the pension, but for that year the average value points are taken in proportion to the insurance period in that year.